ocykat/PL-notebook/C++/QuickGuide/chap03.md

 ```cpp
 #include <library-name>
 ```
 * In C++, namespaces are used to identify groups of names.
 Roughly speaking, everything defined in the C++ standard library belongs to the `std` namespace - for example, the `cout` object.
-If you do not have the line `using namespace std,`, then every time you use `cout`, you must type `std::cout` instead of `cout` only.
+If you do not have the line `using namespace std;`, then every time you use `cout`, you must type `std::cout` instead of `cout` only.
 You will get to know about namespace is in the chapter of Namespaces.
+* The '\n' character is a special character that create a new line in the console.
+Besides '\n', there are other special characters having the same form: `\` + something.
+These characters are called **escape characters**.